Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

 http://localhost:6081/vnc.html
 ```

+when the page opens, click on connect.

+Now you are inside localhost:6081.

 For windows, it may not work on WSL.

 In that case, open launchDocker.sh and change the tilde in the last line with the complete path.